Dieudonne-Mukendi/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete : delete the file betty in the /tmp/holberton directory 9-firstdirdeletion : Delete the directory holberton that is in the /tmp d                     irectory 10-back : Changes the working directory to the previous one
+8-firstdelete : delete the file betty in the /tmp/holberton directory 9-firstdirdeletion : Delete the directory holberton that is in the /tmp d                     irectory 10-back : Changes the working directory to the previous one 11-Lists : Lists all files in the current directory and the parent of the            working directory and the /boot directory in long format